sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

   +---------------------+-----+---------+---------+--------+-----------+-------+-------------------+

 ..
 [1] Examples of tape control: staging a file from tape to disk, or get its locality (tape or disk).
 ..
-[2] SRM and LCG commands use the SRM protocol for metadata level operations and switch to another protocol like GridFTP for file transfers.
+[2] SRM and LCG commands use the :abbr:`SRM (Storage Resource Management)` protocol for metadata level operations and switch to another protocol like GridFTP for file transfers.
 This may cause protocol overhead.
 For example, authentication needs to be done twice: once for each protocol.

 .. toctree::
    :hidden: